Turkish Angora: Genetic variations

 A genetic study of pedigree cat breeds (using DNA taken from pedigreed cats in the U.S. and Europe) and worldwide random-bred populations showed the Turkish Van as a distinct population from the Turkish Angora despite their geographical association.
 The Turkish Angora was grouped with the pedigreed Egyptian Mau and random-bred Tunisian cats.
-Turkish random-bred cats were grouped with Israeli random-bred cats while the Turkish Van was grouped with Egyptian random-bred cats.
+Turkish random-bred cats were grouped with Israeli random-bred cats, while the Turkish Van was grouped with Egyptian random-bred cats.

 However, the UC Davis studied only American cat fancy registered Angoras rather than the "true" Turkish Angora or Ankara Kedisi directly from Turkey, and especially from the Ankara Zoo.

 A genetic study published in 2012 included a few cats imported from Turkey.
-The study found that "Turkish- versus USA-originating Turkish Angoras (...) are resolved as separate breed populations."
-The American Turkish Angoras are categorized as descendants of European random-bred cats, and cats imported from Turkey "were assigned to the Eastern Mediterranean" group.
+The study found that "Turkish-versus USA-originating Turkish Angoras ... are resolved as separate breed populations."
+The American Turkish Angoras are categorised as descendants of European random-bred cats, and cats imported from Turkey "were assigned to the Eastern Mediterranean" group.

-In popular culture

-Mewsette, the protagonist of Warner Bros. and United Productions of America's 1962 animated feature film Gay Purr-ee is a Turkish Angora.

-Duchess, the protagonist of Walt Disney Pictures's 1970 animated feature film The Aristocats is also a Turkish Angora and so is her kitten daughter, Marie.

-Sawyer, one of the protagonists of Warner Bros.'
-1997 animated feature film, Cats Don't Dance is an anthropomorphic Turkish Angora.

-Father John Misty recorded the song "Goodbye Mr Blue" on his 2022 Album Chloë and the Next 20th Century about the life and death of a Turkish Angora and how it related to the loss of another relationship.